-Kees van Hee, Alexander Serebrenik, Natalia Sidorova, and Wil van der Aalst
+Kees van Hee, Alexander Serebrenik ^C, Natalia Sidorova, Wil van der Aalst

 Department of Mathematics and Computer Science Eindhoven University of Technology P.O.
-Box 513, 5600 MB Eindhoven, The Netherlands {k.m.v.hee, a.serebrenik, n.sidorova, w.m.p.v.d.aalst}@tue.nl
+Box 513, 5600 MB Eindhoven, The Netherlands k.m.v.hee, a.serebrenik, n.sidorova, w.m.p.v.d.aalst@tue.nl

 Abstract.
 Most information systems that are driven by process models (e.g., workflow management systems) record events in event logs, also known as transaction logs or audit trails.
 We consider processes that not only keep track of their history in a log, but also make decisions based on this log.
 To model such processes we extend the basic Petri net framework with the notion of history and add guards to transitions evaluated on the process history.
-We show that some classes of historydependent nets can be automatically converted to classical Petri nets for analysis purposes.
-These classes are characterized by the form of the guards (e.g., LTL guards) and sometimes the additional requirement that the underlying classical Petri net is either bounded or has finite synchronization distances.
+We show that some classes of history-dependent nets can be automatically converted to classical Petri nets for analysis purposes.
+These classes are characterized by the form of the guards (e.g., LTL+Past guards) and sometimes the additional requirement that the underlying classical Petri net is either bounded or has finite synchronization distances.

-1 Introduction
+1. Introduction

-Numerous state-of-the-art enterprise information systems contain a workflow engine, which keeps track of all events as a part of its basic functionality.
-In this paper we consider processes that not only record the events but also make choices based on the previous events, i.e. based on their history.
+Numerous state-of-the-art enterprize information systems contain a workflow engine, that keeps track of all events as a part of its basic functionality.
+In this paper, which is a revised version of [17], we consider processes that not only record the events but also make choices based on the previous events, i.e. based on its history.
 The ability of a system to change its behavior depending on its observed behavior is known as adaptivity and in this sense this paper is about a special class of adaptive systems.